High energy bounds on wave operators: Introduction

 The aim of this article is to provide a unified analysis of $f$-bounds in an abstract setting, and to provide the tools for establishing them in a wide range of examples.

 In Sec.~\ref{sec:setting}, we recall some basic facts of scattering theory, and introduce the precise definition of $f$-boundedness as motivated above.
-We show with some a priori examples that $f$-boundedness depends crucially on the operator pair $(H_1,H_0)$: In some cases, it holds for all choices of $f$ (Example~\ref{example:allf}), whereas in other situations it holds for none (Example~\ref{example:nof}).
-Moreover, we show that under suitable assumptions, {\em mutual} $f$-boundedness introduces an equivalence relation on the set of all self-adjoint operators on $\Hil$ with purely absolutely continuous spectrum.
+We show with some a priori examples that $f$-boundedness depends crucially on the operator pair $(H_1,H_0)$: In some cases, it holds for all choices of $f$ (Example~\ref{example:allf}), whereas in other situations it holds for basically none (Example~\ref{example:nof}).
+Moreover, on the set of all selfadjoint operators on $\Hil$ which have bounded point spectrum and bounded singular continuous spectrum, we can strengthen mutual $f$-boundedness to an equivalence relation.

 For treating examples closer to applications, there are two main methods of scattering theory, the \emph{trace-class method} (where $H_1-H_0$ is assumed to be of trace class) and the \emph{smooth method} (where additional smoothness assumptions are put on the resolvents of $H_1$ and $H_0$), and we investigate $f$-boundedness in each of these.